Droid-dsl/DroidConfigurator/README.md

 ## Data

 <p align="left">
-The data used for our evaluations is located within the 'data' folder, which is named according to the training date.
+The data used for our evaluations is located within the 'Data' folder, which is named according to the training date.
 Inside, you'll find a 'dataset' folder containing the models or metamodels used for training, as well as a 'results' folder with the corresponding result data.

   - 202205: Contains the evaluation data presented in our paper titled 'Building Recommender Systems for Modeling Languages with Droid'.
   - 202303: Contains the evaluation data for a journal publication currently under review by the Empirical Software Engineering journal.